wildfly/quickstart/shopping-cart/README.md

 2. Open a command line and navigate to the `shopping-cart` quickstart directory
 3. To build both the server component and the remote client program, deploy the server module, change into the examples shopping-cart directory and type the following:

-    For JBoss Enterprise Application Platform 6 (Maven user settings NOT configured):

-        mvn clean install jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml
-    For JBoss AS 7 or JBoss Enterprise Application Platform 6 (Maven user settings configured):

-        mvn clean install jboss-as:deploy
+    mvn clean install wildfly:deploy

-4. This maven goal will deploy `server/target/jboss-as-shoppingcart-server.jar`.
+4. This maven goal will deploy `server/target/wildfly-shoppingcart-server.jar`.
 You can check the Application Server console to see information messages regarding the deployment.

 Run the Client Application